 Lock it down

-Once you’ve settled on a company name that isn’t already in use in your region, move swiftly to register the business name with the state, buy the website domain name, and set up accounts on Twitter, Facebook, and Instagram.
+Once you’ve settled on a name for your event management company that isn’t already in use in your region, move swiftly to register the business name with the state, buy the website domain name, and set up accounts on Twitter, Facebook, and Instagram.

 Event company name ideas and inspiration